 - Let nature provide and go for branches from bunny-safe trees like willow and apple.

-- Make a string of treats along the roof of your rabbit’s cage like a clothesline with some string and clothespins.
+- Make a string of treats along the roof of your rabbit’s enclosure like a clothesline with some string and clothespins.
 By reaching for the food, your bun will stretch his muscles, engage his mind, and get a treat for it.

 As a side note, I want you to know that no matter how litter-trained your bun is, there’s going to be a few stray little “coco-puffs.”
 But surely, sweeping up a couple of those is worth improving your rabbit’s life!